Avmb/DialogLLMScenic/README.md

 # DialogLLMScenic

-Dialogue-based generation of self-driving simulation scenarios using Large Language Models
+Code for the paper [Dialogue-based generation of self-driving simulation scenarios using Large Language Models](https://arxiv.org/abs/2310.17372)

 # Instructions